richardwilly98/es-dms/README.md

   This module contains the web application.
 It is using AngularJS as Javascript MVVM framework.
 REST services are provided using Jersey.

+4. es-dms-rest-client

+  This module contains a client for es-dms REST api using Jersey.

+5. activiti

+  This directory contains integration with Activiti

 # License #
 ```
 Copyright 2012-2013 Richard Louapre